-In Appendix B, I empirically examine the relationship between relative price fluctuations and rate of inflation.
+In Appendix 2, I empirically examine the relationship between relative price fluctuations and rate of inflation.

-As we showed in Figure 3 in the main text, a positive correlation was observed between relative price fluctuations and the rate of inflation.50 However, this correlation is significant for the higher inflation sample, while it becomes insignificant for the lower inflation sample.
+As we showed in Figure 3, a positive correlation was observed between relative price fluctuations and the rate of inflation.48 However, this correlation is significant for the higher inflation subsample, while it becomes insignificant for the lower inflation subsample.
 As pointed out in the text, this relationship suggests the following possibility: relative price fluctuations work well as a signal for resource allocation when inflation is low, while it is increasingly difficult to distinguish relative price fluctuations from changes in the general price level as inflation becomes high.

-In this regard, the critical rate of inflation at which the correlation between relative price fluctuations and the rate of inflation become significant needs to be determined.
-I thus conducted rolling regressions for the following equation by moving up the border rate of inflation for the sample period from January 1971 to April 2000:
+In this regard, the critical rate of inflation at which the correlation between relative price fluctuations and the rate of inflation becomes significant needs to be determined.
+I thus estimate the following equation repeatedly by moving up the border rate of inflation for the sample period from January 1971 to April 2000:

-$$RPV = \alpha_1 + \alpha_2 DUM + \beta_1 INF + \beta_2 DUM INF + \varepsilon, \qquad (A-4)$$ where RPV is relative price fluctuations measured by the standard deviations of CPI item inflation rate, INF is the CPI inflation rate, DUM is the dummy variable for higher inflation sample, ε is error term.
+$$RPV = \alpha_1 + \alpha_2 DUM + \beta_1 INF + \beta_2 DUM INF + \varepsilon, \tag{A.4}$$ where RPV is relative price fluctuations measured by the standard deviations of CPI item inflation rate, INF is the CPI inflation rate, DUM is the dummy variable for higher inflation subsample, and ε is the error term.

-Then, by focusing on the estimated parameter on CPI inflation, the following two points are examined: (1) how high is the CPI inflation rate when the deviation from zero of the estimated parameter β_1 , which captures the relation between relative price variability and CPI inflation in lower inflation sample, is at a statistically significant level?; (2) how high is the CPI inflation rate when the estimated parameter $\beta_1+\beta_2$ is statistically indifferent from β_1 , or β_2 becomes statistically insignificant?51
+Then, by focusing on the estimated parameter on CPI inflation, the following two points are examined: (1) How high is the CPI inflation rate when the deviation from zero of the estimated parameter β_1 , which captures the relation between relative price variability and CPI inflation in the lower inflation subsample, is at a statistically significant level?
+(2) How high is the CPI inflation rate when the estimated parameter $\beta_1 + \beta_2$ is statistically indifferent from β_1 , or β_2 becomes statistically insignificant?

-$^{^{50}}$ For details of the data, see footnote 12.
+^{48.} For details of the data, see Footnote 12.
 The overall CPI inflation rate here is defined as the weighted arithmetic mean of the inflation rate of 88 items, thus corresponding approximately to the geometric mean of item CPIs at the index level.
-Therefore, it should be noted that overall CPI inflation is lower than the official index by the amounts of upward bias in the consumer price index caused by the index formula problem.
+Therefore, it should be noted that overall CPI inflation is lower than the official index by the amount of upward bias in the CPI caused by the index formula problem.

-51 It should be noted that the empirical exercise in this appendix is not intended to examine the causal relation between the rate of inflation and relative price variability.
-In this regard, Mio and Higo (1999) examine changes in the cross-sectional distribution of price changes, and point out that the changes in
+^{49.} It should be noted that the empirical exercise in this appendix is not intended to examine the causal relation between the rate of inflation and relative price variability.
+In this regard, Mio and Higo (1999) examine changes in the cross-sectional distribution of price changes, and point out that the changes in relative prices are mainly caused by idiosyncratic and temporary relative price shocks.

-Figure A-3 plots the estimated parameters β_1 and $\beta_1+\beta_2$, and their 95 percent confidence intervals as well as the bordered CPI inflation between high and low inflation samples.52 The former CPI inflation, which corresponds to the rate when positive relation between the CPI inflation and relative price variability becomes statistically significant, is estimated at 2.7 percent.
-The latter CPI inflation, which corresponds to the rate when the difference between higher and lower inflation samples becomes statistically insignificant, is 5.9 percent.
-Although these estimation results vary slightly, depending on sample periods, the general conclusions that the former critical inflation rate is around 3 percent and the latter critical inflation rate is 5 to 6 percent remain unchanged.
+Appendix Figure 3 plots the estimated parameters β_1 and $\beta_1 + \beta_2$, and their 95 percent confidence intervals as well as the bordered CPI inflation between highand low-inflation subsamples.50 The former CPI inflation, which corresponds to the rate when the positive relation between CPI inflation and relative price variability becomes statistically significant, is estimated at 2.7 percent.
+The latter CPI inflation, which corresponds to the rate when the difference between higher- and lower-inflation subsamples becomes statistically insignificant, is 5.6 percent.
+Although these estimation results vary slightly, depending on subsample periods, the general conclusions that the former critical inflation rate is around 3 percent and the latter critical inflation rate is 5 to 6 percent remain unchanged.